Holy Week and Easter Celebrations

 Good Friday is the day we commemorate the death of Jesus.
 We remember his brutal death on the cross, the humiliating punishment favoured by the Romans for seditious and unsavoury criminals.
 This is the one day of the year that the Holy Eucharist is not celebrated.
 Instead, an ancient liturgy of penitence is observed, where we confess our sin, confront our guilt for turning from God's desire for our lives to be filled with joy, love, and peace, and prepare ourselves to repent and return to the Lord.
 There is no organ music at this liturgy—everything is sung without accompaniment, and the simplicity of the voices-only singing brings us into the moment and closer to God.
 While this liturgy is solemn and penitential, it is still a celebration because we know that through the cross of Jesus our sins are washed away and we are freed from our guilt.
 Through the outpouring of love of Jesus on the cross we claim our inheritance as children of God.

-There are no liturgies on this day between the Crucifixion and the Resurrection.
+There are no liturgies during the day between the Crucifixion and the Resurrection.
 The Church waits in silence as Jesus lies in the grave.
-Parishioners are invited to observe Holy Saturday in quiet prayer and reflection.

 8:15 a.m. - Holy Communion (Book of Common Prayer traditional language)